marvinhagemeister/preact-faq/migrate-to-x.md

 To guarantee a stable ecosystem for our users (especially for our enterprise users) we've put Preact X related libraries behind a `tag`.
-If you're using `preact-render-to-string` we need to update it to the version that works with X.
+If you're using `preact-render-to-string` you need to update it to the version that works with X.

 | Library                   | Preact 8.x | Preact X |